 - Submatriculants may file for undergraduate graduation from Penn at the end of the term in which they will have satisfied all requirements for the Bachelor of Science in Economics degree from Wharton.
 Undergraduate degree candidates may graduate at the same time as their entering undergraduate class if they complete all undergraduate degree requirements by the end of their fourth year.

 Admissions decisions are made by the Law School Admissions Committee.
-The rigorous selection process for the Penn Law Submatriculation Program is designed to ensure that each candidate is evaluated in terms of their academic and social contribution to the Law School community.
+The rigorous selection process for the Law School Submatriculation Program is designed to ensure that each candidate is evaluated in terms of their academic and social contribution to the Law School community.
 Applicants must have superior communication and analytical skills.
 The Admissions Committee considers the overall quality of applications, including academic record (both course selection and grades), either an LSAT, GRE, or GMAT score, letters of recommendation, community service, co-curricular activities, and examples of written expression.

 The application deadline is March 1.

 Prospective applicants should also take the following steps before applying: